Final Fantasy Brave Exvius

-Final Fantasy Brave Exvius was a free-to-play role-playing video game developed by Alim and published by Square Enix for iOS, Android and Amazon Fire devices.
-A spin-off of the Final Fantasy series, the game is the first collaborative effort between Square-Enix and Alim.
-As of August 2019, the app had been downloaded over 40 million times worldwide.
-A tactical RPG spin-off titled War of the Visions: Final Fantasy Brave Exvius was released in Japan on November 14, 2019, and globally on March 25, 2020.
+Final Fantasy Brave Exvius was a free-to-play role-playing video game developed by Alim and published by Square Enix for iOS and Android.
+Serving as a spin-off of the Final Fantasy series, the game was the first collaborative effort between Square Enix and Alim.
+Since August 2019, the app had been downloaded over 40 million times worldwide.
+A tactical RPG spin-off video game, War of the Visions: Final Fantasy Brave Exvius, was released in Japan on November 14, 2019, and globally on March 25, 2020.

-It was discontinued globally on October 30, 2024, and in Japan on October 31, 2025.
+It was shut down outside of Japan on October 30, 2024, and in Japan on October 31, 2025.
+An enhanced remake titled Final Fantasy Resonance is slated for release on the Nintendo Switch 2, Nintendo Switch, PlayStation 5, Xbox Series X/S, and Windows on October 22, 2026.